 Criminal Division of the Oakland County Clerk – Criminal Division of the Clerk’s Office in Oakland County, Michigan, handles felony and misdemeanor cases.
 The district court is responsible for the arraignment of the defendant as well as the pre-exam conference and preliminary examination for all felony cases.
 The district court retains jurisdiction of the case from arraignment to sentencing for all misdemeanor cases.

 Warrants Unit of the Oakland County Sheriff’s Office – The Warrants Unit of the Oakland County Sheriff’s Office Investigative and Forensic Services Division is responsible for entering and confirming warrants from fifteen (15) district courts in Oakland County, Michigan, and the 6th Circuit Court.
-Deputies with the OCSO’ Warrant Unit make arrests throughout the State of Michigan and
+Deputies with the OCSO’ Warrant Unit make arrests throughout the State of Michigan.

 Attorney Explains How to Clear an Arrest Warrant in Michigan | Oakland County